dillondesilva/npm-perfect-trie/readme.md

 ## Acknowledgements

-Thank you to @buddyspike for reviewing my documentation
+Thank you to @buddyspike (Ahem, Dad) for reviewing my documentation